“An engineering marvel that tucks away all the components of a smart lock.”

 The Level Lock may not seem all that different from its competitors based on its list of features, but it sets an engineering benchmark in design.
 That alone makes it disruptive and innovative for those who don’t want to dramatically change the aesthetics of their door.

 Is there a better alternative?

 For the price?
 Yes!
 The Level Lock is expensive at $229.
 In the same price range, the $300 Lockly Secure Pro offers an extensive suite of features, such as fingerprint unlock and a digital keypad for access, for a little more.
 And for just a smidgen more, Lockly recently came out with the Vision — a $400 priced lock that has everything in the Secure Pro, but also adds in a video doorbell camera.

 Conversely, there’s the $100 Wyze Lock on the other end of the spectrum.
-You’re saving substantially more for the same features as the Level Lock.
+You’re spending much less for the same features as the Level Lock.